dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 **Cardinality**

-* **High Cardinality Data:** Data that is highly specific to individual requests or users and tends to change frequently, like a real-time risk score computed per authentication attempt or the time of the last successful MFA challenge.
+* **High Cardinality Data:** Data that is highly specific to individual requests or subjects and tends to change frequently, like a real-time risk score computed per authentication attempt or the time of the last successful MFA challenge.
-* **Medium Cardinality Data:** Data that applies to a set of users or resources and has moderate variability, like project identifiers tied to multiple resources
+* **Medium Cardinality Data:** Data that applies to a set of subjects or resources and has moderate variability, like project identifiers tied to multiple resources
 * **Low Cardinality Data:** Data with few distinct values, often static or organizationally defined.
 For example, environment labels (e.g., “production”, “staging”), or business unit identifiers (e.g., “HR”, “Finance”, “R&D”).

 ### Data Distribution Strategies